sdkyuanpanda/SuperDiff/README.md

   <img src="https://github.com/sdkyuanpanda/SuperDiff/assets/49769610/fdf28dd9-4fdc-406b-bd3e-d4d67932ddc8" width="75%">
 </p>

-This repository also contains all the LaTeX code for the figures.
+This repository also contains all the LaTeX code for the figures in the paper.